 4. Su Sonia Herring, Turkey, Civil society

-5. Sasho Dimitrioski, The former Yugoslav Republic of Macedonia, Government
+5. Sasho Dimitrioski, North Macedonia, Government

 In compliance with section F Art.
 6.29 – 6.33 of the SEEDIG Executive Committee Terms of Reference (ToR), the Election Committee announces the election results and the proposal for the composition of the new SEEDIG Executive Committee.